episode6/mockspresso/README.md

     // but they can be shared as well
     @RealObject CoffeeMaker mCofferMaker;

+    /**
+     * A mockspresso instance may optionally be included in methods annotated with
+     * org.junit.Before, but only the com.episode6.hackit.mockspresso.Mockspresso
+     * interface may be present in the method signature.
+To use QuickMockspresso or
+     * another extension, the reference must be wrapped manually.
+     *
+     * i.e.
+     *
+     * QuickMockspresso quickMockspresso = BuildQuickMockspress.upon(mockspresso)
+     *     .plugin().guava()
+     *     .build();
+     */
     @Before
     public void setup(Mockspresso mockspresso) { // Mockspresso param is optional when(mPump.pump()).thenReturn(mWater);